 The Company offers a variety of sales incentives to its customers primarily in the form of discounts, rebates and slotting fees.
 Discounts are recognized in the financial statements at the date of the related sale.
-Rebates are estimated based on the anticipated rebate to be paid and a portion of the estimated cost of the rebate is allocated to each underlying sales transaction.
+Rebates are estimated based on the revenue to date and the contractual rebate percentage to be paid.
+A portion of the estimated cost of the rebate is allocated to each underlying sales transaction.
 Slotting fees are used on an infrequent basis and are not considered to be significant.
 Discounts, rebates and slotting fees are included in the determination of net sales.